Introduction to Economics

 Rules of the Economic Game

 Reliable rules reduce risk and uncertainty.
+The rules of the game include:

-• laws protecting person and property are part of the rules of the game
+• laws protecting person and property.

-• promote competitive innovation (e.g., anti-trust)
+• promote competitive innovation (e.g., anti-trust).

-• or inhibit competitive inhibit (e.g., excessive patenting)
+• or inhibit competition (e.g., excessive patenting).

 References